 Orkney NHS Board, 'The Board', means Orkney Health Board which is the legal name.
-It is a strategic body, accountable to the Scottish Government Health and Social Care Directorates and to Scottish Ministers for the functions and performance of NHS Orkney.
-It consists of the Chair, Non-Executive and Executive Members appointed by the Scottish Ministers to constitute Orkney Health Board under the terms of the National Health Services (Scotland) Act 1978 as amended.
+It is a strategic body, accountable to the Scottish Government Health and Social Care Directorate and to Scottish Ministers for the functions and performance of NHS Orkney.